eyJhb/eyjhb.github.io/_posts/2018-11-17-hackit-2018-challenge-2-linux.md

 It can be seen, that we have some `XOR` (`p ^ ord(k)`) going on before the actual encryption happens.
 Evaluating `blocksize // 4 + 2` and `blocksize // 2 + 2` in the `ts` statement, gives us `ts[6:10]`,
 meaning that it uses the last 4 digits in the timestamp to XOR with the plaintext data.
-When it has done it will the encrypt the XOR'ed data, and overwrite the plaintext data.
+When it has done this it will then encrypt the XOR'ed data, and overwrite the plaintext data.

 To undo this encryption, we need to rewrite the function in the reverse order.
 This means first decrypt the data, and then do the XOR again.